fvasluianu97/WSRD-DNSR/README.md

 [train input link](https://drive.google.com/file/d/1n9l3UyQw6HjCXqycvHAfl4T-jsJpPHeJ/view?usp=drive_link) | [train gt link](https://drive.google.com/file/d/1DZEMIJ8PIxmZww8iAqlcvlKWyfssNQRO/view?usp=sharing).

 # Validation data
 The validation split is used in the Development Phase of the challenge.
-Therefore, we provide, for now, only the [input images](https://drive.google.com/file/d/1l2aertz2qKVLUkP-egwiCBcyf_5GWnav/view?usp=sharing).
-After the end of the challenge, the ground-truth images will be made public.
-You can submit to the validation server to get an evaluation.
+Here, you can download the [input images](https://drive.google.com/file/d/1l2aertz2qKVLUkP-egwiCBcyf_5GWnav/view?usp=sharing) | [ground truth images](https://drive.google.com/file/d/1a8JVs_zVQSdmxeDYJnqeEyynd9wV6n5D/view?usp=sharing).

 # Testing data
 The test split will be used in the final Test Phase.
 Since we are aiming for proper evaluation on unseen data, these images will stay, for the moment, private.